Cork's Adam King to lead segment of national St Patrick's Day parade

 According to organisers, Adam will be accompanied by one of his own personal heroes during the parade, as well as a crowd of astronauts, aliens and stars.

-The performers will be from the Sarah Sheppard School of Dance in Cobh.
+The performers will be from the Sinead Sheppard School of Dance in Cobh.

 "In his [Adam’s] wake is our own green planet beautifully clad in drawings, photos and letters created by the people of Ireland in celebration of the heroes that helped them make it through the pandemic,” said organisers.